 ‘Lots of Yanks around.’

 ‘While the rest of the country still looked to Britain for inspiration, the Cross duplicated American energy, popular culture, even its fast food.
-American sailors and servicemen immediately disembarking at the wharves would hurry up the hill to visit it.’
+Sailors and servicemen disembarking at the wharves would immediately hurry up the hill to visit it.’

 ‘What did they see when they came?’